flojoy-ai/docs/docs/instruments-database/DAQ boards/Keysight-34934A/Keysight-34934A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight 34934A DAQ board using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) 34934A DAQ board using Qcodes, you can use the following Python script:

 ```python
 from qcodes import VisaInstrument